JetBrains/amper/docs/src/faq.md

 ### Can I write a custom task or use a plugin?

 Yes!
-Amper now includes a preview of a plugin system.
+Kargo now includes a preview of a plugin system.
 See the dedicated [docs](user-guide/plugins/overview.md).

-### How can I use C-interop in Amper?
+### How can I use C-interop in Kargo?

-For now, Amper doesn't directly support C-interop.
+For now, Kargo doesn't directly support C-interop.